0cjs/8bitdev/src/objects.md

   - Literal: `%n.n` for high/low bytes where _n_ is 1-8 binary digits.
   - Uses: addresses for examine/deposit.

+- __longword__: Unsigned 32-bit value; modular arithmetic.
+Probably
+  won't be implemented, but would work like above.
+Could consider 64-bit quadword, too, but large sizes seem wanted only for cryptogaphy functions which probably want even larger modular integers, maybe expressed as bitfields.

 #### Numbers

+An expression consisting solely of fixnums produces a fixnum of the smallest size large enough to hold the value.
+(Or maybe larger, in intermediate results?)
+Any flonum in an expression will cause all fixnums to be converted to flonums (generating error on overflow), producing a flonum result.
+If modular numbers are involved, see that section above.

 - __sfixnum__: Signed 14-bit integer; fits into a tagged pointer.
 This would normally not be considered by the programmer as the system